lcampit/Dotfiles/ncspot/README.md

 Configurations for ncspot will be placed in `$HOME/.config/ncspot/`

-Themes can be browsed [here](https://github.com/hrkfdn/ncspot/pull/40)
+Themes can be browsed [here](https://github.com/hrkfdn/ncspot/pull/40), I'm using Folke's _tokyonight_ theme and nerd fonts.